the-snowwhite/mksoc/README.md

 ~~[Install and Compile Machinekit](./scripts/mksoc-jessie-mk_rip_build-instal-v2.sh)~~

-Just install the Machine postix Jessie packages, (minus the kernel), adn you are good to go...
+Just install the Machine postix Jessie packages, (minus the kernel), and you are good to go...